Migrant 'Spiderman' who saved child praised by France's Macron - Journal du Cameroun

 Macron, who presented him with a medal for bravery, also offered him a job with the fire service.

 “I did not think twice.
-I went straight up,” the sporty youth, who wore jeans and a short-sleeved shirt, said, explaining his climb.
+I went straight up,” said the sporty youth, who wore jeans and a short-sleeved shirt to the encounter, explaining his climb.

 Gassama was also congratulated by Malian President Ibrahim Boubacar Keita, who phoned him at the Paris embassy to congratulate him “for honouring all of Mali,” the embassy said.

-His act of heroism, the top news item in France, comes as lawmakers debate a controversial bill that would speed up the deportation of economic migrants and failed asylum-seekers.
+His act of heroism comes as lawmakers debate a controversial bill that would speed up the deportation of economic migrants and failed asylum-seekers, thousands of whom live in squalid camps in the capital.

+“There’s a general feeling of shameful political exploitation,” said Jean-Claude Mas, secretary general of La Cimade, which defends migrants.

+“It raises a lot of questions when you know what this government is doing.”

+“There’s a bit of hypocrisy or cynicism,” added Claire Rodier of GISTI which supports immigrants, noting “the contrast with the repressive policy of this government against migrants and those without documents.”

-Gassama has been living illegally in France and working in construction after arriving in September last year following a perilous journey from his homeland to Libya then Italy.
+Gassama has been living illegally in France and working in construction since arriving in September last year following a perilous journey from his homeland to Libya then Italy.

 Macron, a centrist, has taken a tough line on economic migrants fleeing poverty rather than refugees escaping war or persecution.